Kade Stanzilis, LPCC, EMDR-t

 Background:

-I earned a MA in Clinical Mental Health Counseling from the University of Colorado Colorado Springs with an emphasis in addictions and am a Licensed Professional Counselor Candidate (LPCC) in Colorado under the supervision of Kelley Harrow, LAC, LPC, SEP, ACS, and Valarie Bruno, LPC, RPT-S, CAS, ADHD-CCSP.
+I earned an MA in Clinical Mental Health Counseling from the University of Colorado Colorado Springs.
+I am a Licensed Professional Counselor Candidate (LPCC) in Colorado, supervised by Kelley Harrow, LAC, LPC, SEP, ACS.

 Outside of the therapy room, you can find me wheel throwing (pottery), crocheting, or riding my bike.